Conradmitchell465/browserd/components/stream-provider/README.md

 ## Running

-How to get browserd up and running. ⚙
+How to get stream-provider up and running. ⚙

 ### Docker
 > Note: Your `.env` file should be in the stream-provider package directory (next to `package.json`) - for more details see the